[a] In-between RL |

 · Walking from base to peak (and even this cannot ever by “complete”).

-· Bus to South Heaven Gate (南天門) and walk to peak (another hour).
+South Heaven Gate (南天門) and walk to peak (another hour).

-· Bus to mid-mountain followed by hike to peak (two to three hours).
+mid-mountain followed by hike to peak (two to three hours).

-· Bus to mid-mountain followed by cable car to South Heaven Gate,
+mid-mountain followed by cable car to South Heaven Gate,

-followed by the hike to the peak (another hour).
+to the peak (another hour).

-· Motorcycle to the peak.
+to the peak.

-· Car to the peak.
+Car to

-· Motor up (by any of the above means) and hike down.
+up (by any of the above means) and hike down.

 Of course, it is possible to conjure plausible variations even within these parameters, but none significantly change the key “equations.”
 One might expect an entire mountaintop taxicab/cycle economy, with cars and motorcycles waiting for the throngs who get off buses at South Heaven Gate, an hour from the Zhurong Temple at the peak.
 This is not the case, and the few cabs or motorcycles I have seen (I always make it a point to talk to the drivers about why they are waiting there) have been “abandoned” by their patrons, who chose to take another way down the mountain.

-[d] Carriage RL
+[d] Carriage RL |

 There is one further variable—a small one in an economic sense, but an enormous one in terms of culture and power dynamic.
 At no other point on the mountain today does one see what appears right after a ten-minute hike down a small valley and steeply up to a small rest area on the hike to the topmost temple.
 With about thirty- to fifty-minutes of walking left for most pilgrims, the chairs appear.
 For a fee, one can be carried up the rest of the climb by two men hoisting a palanquin held by sturdy bamboo handles.
 It is a vestige of earlier times, when hierarchy, demand for labor, and pilgrimage made this the most common form of transportation for any pilgrim “of means,” and is a distinct reminder about the historical and, indeed, structural nature of all economic transactions.